ilufang/uiuc-better-catalog/README.md

 *Notice: We are currently preparing for the next release.
 Bleeding edge features are published in `dev` branch while somewhat stablized features are merged into `master`.
 The latest release is out-of-date.
 Please run from source if you want the latest features.
 A new release will be created soon.*

+## Updated Launch Instructions

+As I have been unable to devote time into this, Polymer, webComponents and electron features are starting to get outdated and causing issues.
+It seems that the latest electron has issues with some features, as well as breaks webviews.
+Follow these steps to get around these issues:

+1. Download the latest release from the github releases page
+2. Replace the `res/app` folder with a clone of the dev branch.
+On mac you you need to right-click the app and click show package contents to reveal files.
+3. Launch using the provided electron binary

+The manual launch instructions below will likely NOT work.
+RegBot is broken due to chromium issues with webviews.

 ## Features

 * Full-featured course explorer, automatically synchronized with officiall `courses.illinois.edu` data